An Experiment Scorecard template consists of the following modules:

 Constant – Uses the metric capping method, where the extreme values are replaced with values that are more common for the observed distribution.
 This lets you limit metric values using user-defined constant thresholds, rather than percentiles (as in Winsorization).
 It is useful when you already know the acceptable range for your data and want to force all values to stay within a fixed minimum or maximum.
 Setting the upper bound replaces all values greater than this constant with the upper cap.

-For both outlier management methods (percentile and constant), you can choose to apply smoothing at the actor level or the event level.
+For outlier management methods (percentile and constant), you can choose to apply smoothing at the Users dataset level or the Product Events dataset level.

 -